AquaVoidstar/AquaVoidstar.github.io/_posts/2021-05-04-Most-Votes.md

- We can see in the bellow graph that most of these politicians achieve a lot of votes every 4 years- when presidential elections occur.
+ We can see in the below graph that most of these politicians achieve a lot of votes every 4 years- when presidential elections occur.
 An example of this phenomenon can be very clearly seen by comparing the votes that Mark R. Warner achieved in 2008 and 2020 to his performance in 2014.
-It's not news that presidential elections are more competitive than elections over the house or even some senate seats but the number of votes is almost half of what was achieved during a presidential election.
+It's not news that presidential elections are more competitive than elections over the House or even some Senate seats but the number of votes is almost half of what was achieved during a presidential election.
 I only highlighted the politicians that did the best in a respective year as I found including more names made the graph nearly incomprehensible.

 ![image tooltip here](/assets/img/graphs/2021-05-04VAVotes.png)